aicis/fresco/doc/source/design.rst

 *batches*.

 A protocol suite acts as a *consumer* of protocols.
 It knows how to evaluate a small set of protocols.
-The :ref:`BGW <BGW>` suite, for example, knows how to evaluate gates that performs addition and multiplication over a finite field: We say that finite field multiplication and addition are *natively* supported by the BGW suite.
-Any protocol producer that produces only these two kinds of gates is said to be *compatible* with the BGW suite.
+The :ref:`SPDZ <SPDZ>` protocol suite, for example, knows how to evaluate gates that performs addition and multiplication over a finite field: We say that finite field multiplication and addition are *natively* supported by the SPDZ suite.
+Any protocol producer that produces only these two kinds of gates is said to be *compatible* with the SPDZ suite.

-FRESCO offers a *standard library* of tools that can convert a protocol producer producing some kinds of protocols, e.g., comparison protocols and sorting protocols, into a producer of more basic protocols, such as multiplication and addition protocols.
+FRESCO offers a :ref:`standard library <STD_LIB>` of tools that can convert a protocol producer producing some kinds of protocols, e.g., comparison protocols and sorting protocols, into a producer of more basic protocols, such as multiplication and addition protocols.
 This allows